gerryw1389/gerryw1389.github.io/_posts/2017-08-26-setting-up-raspberry-pi-3.md

 3. Plug everything in with power being last

-4. Sign in with pi/raspberry and then type &#8220;startx&#8221; NOTE: I didn't have to do this as it booted straight to the desktop.
+4. Sign in with pi/raspberry and then type `startx`.
+For me for some reason, I didn't have to do this as it booted straight to the desktop.

 ### Post Config: